 INSIGHTS BY VENDORS

 The global coronavirus diagnostics market is highly dynamic with the presence of several global, regional, and local company profiles, offering a diverse range of analyzers, test kits, assays, and reagents to perform COVID-19 tests.
 Abbott, BD, Danaher, F. Hoffmann-La Roche, Siemens Healthineers, and Thermo Fisher Scientific are the major player in the diagnostics market.
-Global market players focus on developing innovative products and expanding their product portfolio to remain competitive in the market.
+Global market players focus on developing innovative products, producing COVID-19 vaccines, and expanding their product portfolio to remain competitive in the market.
 They are investing extensively in R&D and product development activities to expand their product portfolio.

 The COVID-19 diagnostics market research report includes in-depth coverage of the industry analysis with revenue and forecast insights for the following segments:

 - North America

 - Saudi Arabia